sr99622/Cayenue/README.md

 The software runs in three modes, Stand Alone, Server and Client.
 Stand Alone is a fully featured system that requires minimal configuration, but is considered to be obsolete.
 Server mode performs all functions and is recommended over Stand Alone.
 Server mode requires more planning and effort to set up, but offers many benefits over Stand Alone.
 Client mode is easily configured, but requires access to a Server.

-Server mode requires the configuration of two services for network communication, DHCP service for the camera subnet and SMB protocol for file sharing with clients.
+Server mode requires the configuration of two services for network communication, SMB protocol for file sharing with clients and DHCP service for the camera subnet.
 The instructions for setting up these services will vary by operating system.
 Instructions are provided for Mac OS and Linux distributions Ubuntu and Fedora.
 Similar procedures apply to Windows, however, the use of Windows as a Server is discouraged.
-Windows does work well as a client, but is difficult to stabilize in a Server role.
+Windows works well as a client, but is difficult to stabilize in a Server role.

 Please refer to the diagram presented in the Hardware section of this document, as it shows the configuration for which these instructions are validated.
 The Server will require two Network Interfaces.
 If the hardware has only one ethernet port, a dongle can be used to provide a second network interface.